-Even if you only know Cricket Wireless by name, you’ve almost certainly its colorful commercials.
-They’re the ones with vibrant characters that look like friendlier versions of Cousin Itt.
-Well, the carrier is banking on those memorable ads and backing them up with savings.
-Cricket has doubled its subscriber count since joining AT&T, but there’s a lot more to learn about the MVNO.
+Even if you’re not familiar with Cricket Wireless, you’ve undoubtedly seen the carrier’s commercials.
+They’re the ones with animated characters that look like they’re straight out of a Pixar flick.
+Well, the carrier is hoping you take those ads to heart and is backing them up with savings.
+Cricket has doubled its subscriber count since joining AT&T, but there’s a lot more to learn about Cricket Wireless plans before you sign up.

 See also: The best Cricket Wireless deals

-Cricket Wireless only offers prepaid plans, so we’ll take you through all of the options and the best phones you can get.
+Cricket Wireless sticks to prepaid service, so we’ll take you through all of the options and the best phones you can get.
 As an MVNO, there are some unique aspects to Cricket Wireless, and we’ll touch on a few alternatives that use Big Blue’s network.
 Are you ready to see what all of the excitement is about?
-Let’s talk Cricket and take a look at the best Cricket plans.
+Let’s talk Cricket and look at the best Cricket Wireless plans.

 Cricket Wireless at a glance

 As we’ve alluded to, Cricket Wireless is an MVNO that joined the AT&T family in 2014 as part of a merger with AIO wireless.
-The carrier currently serves a base of 10 million subscribers, up from five million prior to the merger.
+The carrier currently serves a base of 12.4 million subscribers, up from five million before the merger.
 Cricket isn’t Better Business Bureau accredited though it does have an A-plus rating.
+The page is also in the process of being updated, which may impact the accreditation as well as the customer reviews.
+At the moment, the carrier lists 2,420 complaints over the last three years, with 722 coming in the last 12 months.

 Once upon a time, Cricket had its own small regional network.
-These days, thanks to its affiliation with AT&T, Cricket Wireless has a 4G LTE network in all 50 states and uses the aforementioned carrier’s network.
-While it doesn’t reach the entire US, its 4G and 3G networks help to provide a solid blanket of service.
-You can use third-party coverage throughout southern Canada and Cricket has veins of LTE coverage throughout Mexico.
+These days, thanks to its affiliation with AT&T, Cricket Wireless has access to a robust network in all 50 states and uses the carrier’s 4G LTE and 5G towers.
+It took a while for Cricket to join AT&T’s 5G network, but now it has a new slate of devices on offer.
+You can finally tap into faster speeds at low prices following an extended rollout.
+You can use third-party coverage throughout southern Canada, and Cricket has veins of LTE coverage throughout Mexico.

 If you want to learn more about the coverage network, check out the North American map here.